suwuako/fox-tracker-rewrite/README.md

 ## Functions

 ### Auto
-- log all user statuses on initialization + continue to log changes in user activity
+- log all user statuses on initialization
+- log changes in user activity

 ### Commands
 - !status to check all current activities
 - !ping to check latency

 ## TODOs
-1. fix bug with custom status and logging
-2. add discord status tracking functions (online, dnd, idle, offline)
+1. add discord status tracking functions (online, dnd, idle, offline)
-3. base sleep tracker on discord status tracking
+2. base sleep tracker on discord status tracking
-4. upload logged statistics to a server, whether that is to a google spreadsheet or to a personal server via ssh & scp
+3. upload logged statistics to a server, whether that is to a google spreadsheet or to a personal server via ssh & scp
-5. clean up code (rewrite main and commands.cog), clean up events
-6. graph data just for the sake of it
+4. graph data just for the sake of it
-7. do some cool stuff with it maybe
+5. do some cool stuff with it maybe
-8. clean the code its spaghetti rn

 ## License
 Creative Commons